bkase/slides/reader-and-weep-swift/slides.md

 Do you need to "understand monads" to use Reader?
 No.

-Note: I encourage everyone to try and learn as much as they can, so I don't like the excuse of "monads are confusing, I won't talk about them", but even here you can use Reader without know monads
+Note: I encourage everyone to try and learn as much as they can, so I don't like the excuse of "monads are confusing, I won't talk about them", but even here you can use Reader without know monads.
+The effects that stack in the way I showed above are all monads

-!!!

-### Real name: Reader Monad

-(by the way this thing I've been talking about the whole time is formally called a Reader Monad)

 !!!